Waterplay-at-the-Town-Centre page description goes here

 The project has been a labour of love for award-winning artist Vera Moller, who took her inspiration from the nearby aquatic reserve and one of its most famous residents, the Weedy Seadragon.
 Ms Moller says the decorative surface patterns on each sculpture are loosely based on spot patterns found on the Weedy Seadragon, while the pattern and the sculptures themselves have been designed to create associations with seagrass beds.
 The individual sculptures range in height from 2.5 to 5 metres and are supported by internal stainless steel frames.
 They feature two distinct colour combinations that reflect the natural environment – tones of blue from dark to aqua near the marina and varying shades of coral.

-Find out more about these colourful sculptures in the video interview with Vera Moller below and stay tuned for more updates this week.
+Find out more about these colourful sculptures in the video interview with Vera Moller below and the time lapse video of the completed work.

 Interview with Vera Moller Part 1